weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 ### Configure PQ

 To enable PQ, update your collection definition.

+If you use the Python client v4, enable a `quantizer`.

-In the vector index section, set `pq_enabled=True`.
+If you use one of the other clients, set `pq_enabled=True` in the vector index configuration section, .

 For additional configuration options, see the [parameter table](#pq-parameters).

 <Tabs groupId="languages">
   <TabItem value="py" label="Python (v4)">